Detour Alert! ![]()

 The TART connects you to:

-• Recreation areas including Reffitt Nature Preserve and several City Parks including Clinch Park Marina and Beach
+- Recreation areas include Reffitt Nature Preserve and several City Parks such as Clinch Park Marina and Beach

 The TART between Carter Rd and Aero Park Dr is owned by the City of Traverse City.
 Aero Park Dr to the Bates/Lautner section is owned by the Grand Traverse County Road Commission.
 TART Trails works with the City and County on trail projects.